DeoSCRIPTS/RIVALS-Anticheat-Bypass/README.md

 The loader will automatically download and execute the latest version before the rest of your script runs.

 ---
+## Tips on how to not get detected
+always use colon syntax to get services don't use :GetMouse() don't use aggressive features

+---

 ## Support